RoseyLemonz/center-hud/readme.txt

-Please keep the HUDs folder name as "center-hud", changing it will break customizations

 Aspect ratios that are lower than 4:3, like 5:4 or 1:1 are not supported

 To enable dev mode, simply remove the # from the #dev folder

 For the transparent viewmodels; if you're using mastercomfig, get the addon from the website, but if not then put this in your autoexec file in "tf/cfg/autoexec.cfg" or create one if it doesn't exist

+FOR LINUX: Please keep / change the HUDs folder name to "center-hud", otherwise customizations will not work

 ------------------------------------------------